edmundgray/Registry-Services-Backend/README.md

 # Registry-Services-Backend
+## Code is on code-dev branch

+## On the main branch:

-## The script files will create the Database locally
+### The script files will create the Database locally

-## The Spreadsheet includes data that can be imported into the Core and Extension Models
+### The Spreadsheet includes data that can be imported into the Core and Extension Models

-## The Word doc explains how the database works
+### The Word doc explains how the database works